hartwigmedical/hmftools/sv-linx/README.md

 Field | Description
 ---|---
-clusterId | Id of the cluster which contains the link chainId | Id of the chain to which the link belongs representing a multi-segment prediction of the derivative chromosme chainIndex | Position of the linked segment in the chain.
-The predicted chain can be reconstructed by traversing each linked segment in order ie. 0,1,...,n chainCount | Total count of linked segments in the chan lowerBreakendId | svId of the leftmost breakend of the linked segment upperBreakendId | svId of the rightmost breakend of the linked segment lowerBreakendIsStart | True if the lower breakend is the start breakend of the break junction upperBreakendIsStart | True if the right breakend is the start breakend of the break junction chromosome | Chromosome of the linked sgement arm | Arm (P/Q) of the linked segment assembled | True if the segment is linked by a GRIDSS assembly traversedSVCount | The number of other breakends that are located on the linked segment length | Length of the linked segment junctionCopyNumber | Predicted copy number of the chain junctionCopyNumberUncertainty | Uncertainty in the copy number of the chain pseudogeneInfo | If the segment precisely matches an exon of an ensembl gene, then containts details of the matching exon:  {geneName;TranscriptId,ExonRank,ExonLength}
+clusterId | Id of the cluster which contains the link chainId | Id of the chain to which the link belongs representing a multi-segment prediction of the derivative chromosome chainIndex | Position of the linked segment in the chain.
+The predicted chain can be reconstructed by traversing each linked segment in order ie. 0,1,...,n chainCount | Total count of linked segments in the chan lowerBreakendId | svId of the leftmost breakend of the linked segment upperBreakendId | svId of the rightmost breakend of the linked segment lowerBreakendIsStart | True if the lower breakend is the start breakend of the break junction upperBreakendIsStart | True if the right breakend is the start breakend of the break junction chromosome | Chromosome of the linked segment arm | Arm (P/Q) of the linked segment assembled | True if the segment is linked by a GRIDSS assembly traversedSVCount | The number of other breakends that are located on the linked segment length | Length of the linked segment junctionCopyNumber | Predicted copy number of the chain junctionCopyNumberUncertainty | Uncertainty in the copy number of the chain pseudogeneInfo | If the segment precisely matches an exon of an ensembl gene, then contains details of the matching exon:  {geneName;TranscriptId,ExonRank,ExonLength}
 ecDna | True if the link is predicted to be part of a DM / ecDNA chain

 ### Viral insertions